 - 1. Provide at least 4 in-person system workshops for member library staff and trustees each year. - 2.
 With input from member libraries, evaluate each CE opportunity and conduct an annual evaluation of the system's continuing education program. - 3.
 Host a summer meeting of children's librarians to evaluate summer library programs, share successful program ideas, and discuss common needs. - 4.
 Join with all adjacent systems to provide high quality, multitype continuing education for an 11 county area.
 This cooperative venture allows for a higher quality program while sharing costs. - 5.
 Maintain list of web links to all pertinent continuing education programs to help area public library directors maintain their state-required certification. - 6.
 Monitor public library directors' progress toward certification and recertification.
 Provide updates to each director as needed. - 7.
 Encourage orientation and ongoing training for area library board members through participating in Trustee Training Week. - 8.
 Assist member libraries in the process of filing annual reports through training, providing answers and support, and reviewing completed reports. - 9.
 Professional staff meet with new directors in the system to orient them to library system. - 10.
 Library System staff attends relevant meetings and conferences and shares what is learned. - 11.
-Library System staff attends State and System Services Annual Meeting and communicates information to libraries. - 12.
+Library System staff attends State and System Services meetings and communicates information to libraries. - 12.
 Provide library director-specific training opportunities. - 13.
 Encourage library staff members to take advantage of the Gale Courses course offerings. - 14.
-Host regional adult services public programming meeting with 5 other SEWI library systems, comprised of 11 counties, to share programming successes and discuss common concerns and needs. - 15.
-Host event that allows trustees to learn and build relationships with other trustees across the two county area. - 16.
-Collaborate with other Wisconsin library systems on webinars for library staffs and trustees. - 17.
-Continue to provide member grants through a combined grant program called "Library Innovation & Improvement" grant, which can be used for staff professional development, and offer libraries a choice of the grant or reduced database charges in lieu of the grant.
+Host regional adult services public programming meeting with the 5 other SEWI library systems, comprised of 11 counties, to share programming successes and discuss common concerns and needs. - 15.
+Host a regional meeting with the 5 other SEWI library systems on at least one other topic of high interest to share ideas and discuss common concerns and needs. (i.e. Materials Meetup in 2020, where library staffs discuss processing and handling of various library materials during the ongoing pandemic) - 16.
+Host event that allows trustees to learn and build relationships with other trustees across the two county area. - 17.
+Collaborate with other Wisconsin library systems on webinars for library staffs and trustees. - 18.
+Continue to provide member libraries with grants through the Library Innovation grant program.